mjguzzardi/dissertation-public/README.md

 # Overview and information for this repository

-This is a repository to supplement the MSc dissertation: "*Convenience, technology, and urban mobility: quantifying the effect of user-friendly public bike system improvements on Citi Bike ridership*"
+This is a repository to supplement the MSc dissertation: "*Convenience, technology, and urban mobility: quantifying the effect of user-friendly public bike system improvements on Citi Bike ridership in New York*"

 All code is in R and will either be in a .Rmd file format (R Markdown) or in a .R file format if it is a smaller script.